 This course is designed for production, reservoir and flow-assurance engineers who are involved in the development of oil or gas reserves and the simulation of integrated systems.

-1.6 CEUs (Continuing Education Units) are awarded for this 2-day course.
+1.6 CEUs (Continuing Education Units) will be awarded for this 2-day course.

-To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
-Cancellations made after the 14-day window will not be refunded.
-Send cancellation requests by email to email@example.com; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.
+All cancellations must be received no later than 14 days prior to the course start date.
+Cancellations made after the 14 day window will not be refunded.
+Refunds will not be given due to no show situations.

 Shah Kabir is a global reservoir engineering advisor at Hess Corporation in Houston.
 His experience spans more than 30 years in the areas of transient-pressure testing, fluid- and heat-flow modeling in wellbores, and reservoir engineering.
-Kabir coauthored the 2002 SPE book Fluid Flow and Heat Transfer in Wellbores and contributed to the 2009 SPE monograph Transient Well Testing.
+Kabir coauthored the 2002 SPE book Fluid Flow and Heat Transfer in Wellbores and contributed to the 2009 SPE Monograph Transient Well Testing.
 Kabir has served on various SPE committees, including the editorial review committees for SPE Production & Facilities, SPE Reservoir Evaluation & Engineering, and SPE Journal.
 He was a 2006–2007 SPE Distinguished Lecturer and became a Distinguished Member in 2007, and he received the 2010 Reservoir Description and Dynamics Award.

 Rashid Hasan is a professor of petroleum engineering at Texas A & M University at College Station, Texas.
 He has 30 years of teaching, consulting, and research experience in many areas, including fluid and heat flow modeling in wellbores, and pressure-transient testing.
 He has also worked with NASA on various aspects of multiphase flow and thermo-hydraulic transients.
 He has published extensively, and is a co-author of the SPE book, Fluid Flow and Heat Transfer in Wellbores.
 Hasan has served on various SPE committees, including editorial review for SPE Projects, Facilities & Construction and SPE Journal, and was the recipient of 2011 SPE Production and Operations Award.